JanOnBread/dwp-placement/README.md

 ### Getting a note

-### Gettting a note
+### Getting a note

-In the "Find a note" section, use the choose the note you want to retrive based on it's id.
-The box should alomatically update everytime you chnage number.
+In the "Find a note" section, use the choose the note you want to retrieve based on it's id.
+The box should automatically update every time you change number.

 ### Deleting a note